 What is the Anion Gap?

-The favoured anion gap format is the Ag(c), corrected for albumin.
-The candidate is invited to calculate it according to the conventional equation.
+In Oh's Manual, the favoured anion gap format is the Ag(c), corrected for albumin.
+The candidate is invited to calculate it according to the conventional equation, where

 Is the increase in Anion Gap accompanied by a reduction in SBE or HCO3-?